Skip to content

 Can my floors be floated on top of ceramic tiles?

 Yes!
 Hybrid, laminate and timber flooring can be floated directly over ceramic tiles.
 It’s crucial that the tiles are clean, smooth and level, however, there should be no greater than 3mm deviation over 3m of floor.
-I levelling agent may be required to ready the surface for install.
+A levelling agent may be required to ready the surface for install.

 Can floated floors be pulled up and replaced if necessary?